Parsa-Rajabi/CIS-110/docs/quiz.md

 ## Quiz Details:
 - There will be NO Zoom during the quiz.
 The quiz will be considered as a take-home quiz.
 - Not making a submission on time will result in a 0 grade for the quiz.
-- As mentioned before, neither Navneet/Aastha or I will be answering any questions related to the exam.
+- As mentioned before, neither Aastha or I will be answering any questions related to the exam.
 Do your best with your best interpretation (and note them down in your answers, if needed).

 ## Quiz Rules
 - You must complete the test BY YOURSELF (no friends, no tutors, no classmates, no humans - cats and dogs in the room are fine).